 Sarking membrane covered roof battens restricting inspection.
 Sarking paper and insulation is present in the roof cavity (Anticon Type).
-Ducting associated with air-conditioning or heating restricted inspection.

 No Timber Pest activity was detected to visible and accessible timbers at the time of the inspection.

 INTERIOR

 Floor coverings, furnishings and furniture was present and restricted inspection within this area.